Animadversio/Animadversio.github.io/_tech_note/Math Intensive Github Blog Construction.md

 * And we need a newer MathJax engine to do render.
 Cf. the news https://www.mathjax.org/cdn-shutting-down/
 	* Use `src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML">">` instead of `src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">`

-# How to upload a post?
-(This part is mainly for my own reference)

-1. Editing the local repertoire (directory denoted as `.io/`), with any editor you like.
-(Sublime, Typora, MacDown)
-2. Run `jekyll serve` in the console from the directory of `.io/`, preview the changes you've just make.
-(If you do something to `_config.yml` you'd better restart the `jekyll serve` to see the change.)
-3. After you feel everything is good, use `git` in console, or github desktop to `commit` and `push`

 # Issue in Windows
 *Note*: